 You can also visit thefutureworks, our recruitment and employment agency based in TheHub, which offers a variety of employment opportunities for current students and graduates, including flexible and part-time work.

-The Centre for Global Engagement (CGE) is a service which can help you gain international experience and develop the global competencies required for national and international careers.
+The Global Mobility team can help you gain international experience and develop the global competencies required for national and international careers.
 Find out all about:

-- Study Abroad in a range of European countries through the Erasmus scheme or see how you could gain work experience through Go Abroad.
+- Studying abroad in a range of European countries through the Erasmus or Turing scheme or see how you could go on an exchange outside Europe

 Need more help?

-Our International Student Support Team are here to help international and EU students and offer non-academic support on subjects such as pre-arrival, visa, immigration, housing and post-study advice.
+- Our International Student Support Team is here to help international and EU students and offer non-academic support on subjects such as pre-arrival, visas, immigration, housing and post-study advice.
 For questions, queries or concerns, contact the Student Support Team by email or telephone: +44 (0) 24 7765 2010.

-In an emergency on campus or in Coventry University accommodation call the University’s Protection Service on +44 (0) 24 7765 5555.
+- In an emergency on campus or in Coventry University accommodation call the university’s Protection Service on +44 (0) 24 7765 5555.
 For off-campus emergencies or in private accommodation call the Police on 999.
-For non-emergency incidents (e.g. out car has been stolen or your property damaged) call the Police on 101.
+For non-emergency incidents (e.g. your car has been stolen or your property damaged) call the Police on 101.

 Designed to help you understand some key terms